About the CoE

 Check out our Upload Centre

-© EEAS, EUCAP Sahel Niger
+© EEAS, EUCAP Sahel Niger.
+Courtesy of Sandra Kreutzer.

 European Civilian Crisis Management